 Once the scheduled time for the event has passed, Google Calendar greys the event out indicating that it is now past.
 Your schedule will also instantly sync across any utilized devices using the Google Calendar app.

 Apple Calendar is one of the most popular scheduling and productivity tools for Mac or iOS users and is the default calendar of apple devices.
 While limited in terms of integration to only other iOS apps, the functionality is conducive to an easy drag/drop method.

 Creation of new events, editing of their titles and descriptions, setting reminders, location setting, meeting invitations, and note creations are all just a few taps away.

 You can invite people to join your calendar and other people can invite you to their calendars.
-Most interestingly, Apple seems to accept that not only those with Apple devices will want schedule integration, and reaches across the competitive isle to integrate with Google Calendar as well.
+Most interestingly, Apple seems to accept that not only those with Apple devices will want schedule integration, and reaches across the competitive aisle to integrate with Google Calendar as well.

-You can color-code tasks and manage several accounts from one calendar, a good functionality for a pair, or a family who want to keep their schedules in sync.
+You can color-code tasks and manage several accounts from one calendar, a good functionality for a pair, or a family who wants to keep their schedules in sync.
 And best of all, it is available for the low price of $0.

 With its simple to use UI, the Outlook Calendar is available for Outlook users and gives them the ability to integrate emails and contacts, as well as multiple other features.

 It is compatible with devices using both iOS and Android operating systems, and while the Mac version is not quite as compatible as it is on a more windows friendly system, Microsoft is always looking to improve the compatibility.

 This is a handy tool to use as a task manager, allowing the sharing of tasks with anyone on your team.
 You have the ability to view others’ schedules and subscribe to them if you so choose.